alejo4373/backend-development-bootcamp/session_2.md

 ```

 <details>
-<summary> By the end your Businness.js file should have this content </summary>
+<summary> By the end your Businness.js file should have the same content as mine here </summary>

 ```js
 const pgp = require('pg-promise')(); // Import pg-promise